whitlockjc/discuss.thiswith.me/source/posts/2012-11-28-underscore-js-book.html.markdown

 say, I'm very excited about this opportunity and I'll do my best to make sure this thing happens.

 ### Any Suggestions?
-I don't just want my name on the cover of just any book, I want this book to be the best possible.
-That being said, while I already have some ideas of my own, I'd love to hear anything you think that could help me the book awesome.
-To do that, leave your requests/suggestions in the comments.
+I'm not looking to have my name on the cover of just any book, I want this book to be the best possible.
+That being said, I'd love to hear anything you think that could help make the book awesome.
+To submit your suggestions, leave your requests/suggestions in the comments below.

 ### Progress
 I've already started work on this book based on the proposal sent to O'Reilly.
 As I make progress, I'll keep you guys